pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

     .. method:: verify(key_material, expected_key)

-        :param key_material bytes: The input key material.
+        :param bytes key_material: The input key material.
 This is the same as ``key_material`` in :meth:`derive`.
-        :param expected_key bytes: The expected result of deriving a new key, this is the same as the return value of :meth:`derive`.
+        :param bytes expected_key: The expected result of deriving a new key, this is the same as the return value of :meth:`derive`.
         :raises cryptography.exceptions.InvalidKey: This is raised when the